software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 The corner radius that the sheet will try to render with.
 Works only when `stackPresentation` is set to `formSheet`.

+If set to non-negative value it will try to render sheet with provided radius, else it will apply system default.

 Defaults to system default.